SultanCYB/Cleaner/README.md

 # Cleaner
-for removing duplicated elemnts plus the original duplicated element
+a tool written in python for removing duplicated elemnts plus the original duplicated element from the list